Cavaliers G Max Strus hits halfcourt buzzer-beater to shock Mavericks

 A tipped pass was only the start of the pandemonium between the Dallas Mavericks and Cleveland Cavaliers on Tuesday.

-Understandably, most of the Cavaliers defense collapsed on Doncic.
+Understandably, most Cavaliers defenders collapsed on Doncic.
 That left Mavericks forward P.J.
-Washington wide open under the basket for a go-ahead lay-up.
+Washington wide open under the basket for a go-ahead layup.

 Cavaliers win, 121-119.